Tiltify/api/docs/endpoints/fundraising-events-id-donations.md

-# GET /campaigns/:id/donations
+# GET /fundraising-events/:id/donations

-Retrieves the most recent donations for a campaign in descending order
+Authenticated and paginated endpoint to retrieve the donations for a fundraising-event.

 ```js
 {